jjtiger/Forecasting_Net_Prophet/README.md

 A Prophet forecast model that can predict hourly user search traffic.

-Answers to the questions in the instructions that you write in your Jupyter notebook.

 A plot of a forecast for the company’s future revenue.

-You’ll gain proficiency in the following tasks:
+Proficiency gained in the following areas:

 Identifying patterns in time series data.